Below are some questions that we regularly receive. If you don’t find the question you need answered here, please email us at email@example.com !

 What is included in the adoption fee?

 Your new dog or cat comes with so many things!
-In addition, all animals are spayed/neutered, heartworm tested (dogs) and treated if necessary, feline leukemia/feline AIDS tested (cats), up to date on shots (though some puppies and kittens will require additional booster shots and/or a rabies shot when they’re old enough), de-wormed, and given flea prevention.
-The adoption packet itself includes a starter bag of food, training DVD and coupons, and a few treats or toys.
+In addition, all animals are spayed/neutered, heartworm tested (dogs) and treated if necessary, feline leukemia/feline AIDS tested (cats), up to date on shots (though some puppies and kittens will require additional booster shots and/or a rabies shot when they’re old enough), dewormed, and given flea and heartworm prevention.
+All dogs and some of our cats are also microchipped.
+The adoption packet itself includes a starter bag of food, coupons, a collar with a tag, and a few treats or toys.
+We also provide valuable information on how to welcome your new pet into your home, including housetraining and crate training tips, etc.

 What should I expect after adopting my new pet?